SabrinaRamonov/prompts/create_academic_paper.md

-Sure, here is a detailed ChatGPT prompt:
+Sure!
+Here's the ChatGPT prompt:

-"Imagine you are a student at the Cape Peninsula University of Technology, currently enrolled in the Advanced Diploma in Operations Management.
-You need to complete an assignment that requires you to use Harvard referencing.
-Use the following guidelines to assist in crafting your assignment:

-- Provide an overview of the main topic or question addressed in your assignment within Operations Management.
-- Break down the primary components or sections your assignment should include.
-- Offer strategies for conducting effective research to gather relevant sources and information specific to Operations Management.
+---

+I need help with completing university assignments.
+Please assist by:

+- **Understanding Assignment Requirements**: Interpret the instructions and any rubric or guidelines provided.
+Summarize the key objectives and components required for the assignment.

+- **Research and Source Gathering**: Suggest strategies for effective research.
+Provide guidance on finding credible and relevant academic sources, including databases, journals, and books.

+- **Outlining and Structuring**: Assist in creating an outline that logically organizes the key points and arguments.
+Highlight how to structure introductions, body paragraphs, and conclusions effectively.

+- **Writing**: Offer tips for drafting the assignment with an academic tone and style.
+Include advice on constructing clear arguments, using evidence properly, and maintaining coherence and flow throughout the work.

-- Explain how to integrate Harvard referencing into the assignment, detailing how to properly cite books, articles, and other resources within the text.
+- **Referencing and Citation**: Explain how to properly cite sources in the required format (such as APA, MLA, Chicago, etc.) and avoid plagiarism.
-- Describe how to format your reference list, ensuring all entries follow Harvard style conventions.
-- Include any specific tips for organizing your ideas logically and effectively throughout the assignment.
-- Highlight common pitfalls to avoid when using Harvard referencing and suggest best practices to ensure accuracy.

-Please include any additional details or elements that you think would be beneficial for the successful completion of this assignment.
+- **Revising and Proofreading**: Provide strategies for revising drafts to enhance clarity, coherence, and overall quality.
+Emphasize the importance of proofreading to correct grammar and spelling errors before submission.

 Ask me clarifying questions until you are 95% confident you can complete the task successfully.
 Take a deep breath and take it step by step.
-Remember to search the internet to retrieve up-to-date information."
+Remember to search the internet to retrieve up-to-date information.